“Boyagian appears to be a conductor for whom the music is the sole point of standing before musicians.” - The Cleveland Plain Dealer

 Boyagian’s CD recording with Centaur Records, featuring Italian pianist Antonio Pompa-Baldi and the Ohio Philharmonic Orchestra, was “full of muscle and fire where it counts.”
 (The Plain Dealer) Performing selections of Edvard Grieg, “the soloist and conductor Boyagian maintained such close contact that the score unfolded with seamless vibrancy.”
 (Donald Rosenberg, The Plain Dealer)

-The 2014-2015 season included numerous opera performances, including a company debut with Opera North conducting La traviata, and guesting with the Manhattan School of Music for their fully staged Opera Scenes Program.
+Maestro Boyagian lead numerous opera performances in recent years, including a company debut with Opera North conducting La traviata, and guesting with the Manhattan School of Music for their fully staged Opera Scenes Program.
 Additionally, he returned to Florida Grand Opera conducting Mozart’s Così fan tutte, Opera Southwest conducting La Bohème, and appeared with his “home” company Cleveland Opera Theater for Puccini’s Tosca.
 “Using economical gestures, he led the cast and an accomplished 34-piece orchestra in an expressive journey through Puccini’s turn-on-a-dime tempo changes and reacted quickly to whatever liberties his on-stage colleagues wanted to take with their individual vocal lines.”
 (Daniel Hathaway, ClevelandClassical.com)

 Other career highlights include performances of Verdi’s Requiem with the National Symphony Orchestra and Chorus of Costa Rica, his New York City debut conducting Donizett’s Don Pasquale, and his Canadian debut with Verdi’s La Traviata with Opera Belcanto in Toronto.
 Although the Italian repertoire inspires Maestro Boyagian’s musical roots, he enthusiastically premiered Ethan Greene’s new opera A Way Home, and led Szymanowski’s rarely performed King Roger.